veraberger/veraberger.github.io/index.md

 ## Foster Equity and Inclusion in Academics<span id="goal3">
 + Put a referendum for the student body on the Fall ASPC ballot on implementing shadow grading for first-semester freshmen—students voted to establish shadow grading in 2020, but no steps have been made since.
 If students are still interested, ASPC will present the case to the faculty Curriculum Committee
++ Extend ASPC's promise to work with immunocompromised students individually, and work with Comm. of Facilities and Environment to better equip classrooms with hybrid learning capabilities such as video/audio systems and tracking cameras
 + Continue student initiatives to make lab courses count for credit in conversations with the Dean of the College
 + Develop criteria and resources for professors to cultivate inclusive learning environments—Pomona has an “inclusive teaching requirement” for faculty, but currently gives no specific criteria and has no way to evaluate tenured professors
 + Work with STEM departments to revisit weeder classes and develop more accessible introductory coursework